Spanish league denies match-fixing report

 South African George Coetzee was leading the Dubai Desert Classic by one shot when the second round was suspended due to high winds on Friday.

-MADRID The spectre of match-fixing loomed over Spanish top-flight football on Monday but the football league (LFP) and two of the clubs allegedly involved swiftly moved to distance themselves from the speculation.

-The LFP denied a report on radio station Cadena Ser that it had informed anti-corruption investigators of possible cases of match-fixing in recent La Liga and second-tier games.
+MADRID The Spanish soccer league (LFP) has denied a local media report that it informed anti-corruption investigators of possible cases of match-fixing in recent La Liga and second tier games.

-The broadcaster also alleged European soccer's governing body UEFA was investigating suspect betting patterns.
-It did not identify the source of its information or provide details of which matches were involved.
+Cadena Ser radio said on Monday that European soccer's governing body UEFA was investigating suspect betting patterns linked to matches.

+The broadcaster did not identify the source of its information or provide details of which matches were involved.
-A separate report on Cadena Cope radio, which cited an anonymous source in the LFP, raised doubts about Sporting Gijon's 3-0 win at Espanyol at the weekend which prompted a furious response from both clubs.

-Gijon president Manuel Vega-Arango called a news conference at which he said the Asturians, who are second from bottom with three games left and fighting to avoid the drop to the second division, would be taking Cope to court over their allegations.

-Nan Yong, the former head of Chinese soccer, was this month charged with taking 1.48 million yuan (144,360.99 pounds) in bribes, state media said, the latest episode in the nation's drive to clean up widespread corruption in the sport.

-The LFP published a statement earlier on Monday in reaction to the Cadena Ser and Cadena Cope reports in which it denied it had denounced suspected match-fixing.

-"As things stand the LFP has not lodged any formal complaint about irregularities relating to the normal evolution of the first or second division championships in the current season," the statement said.
+"As things stand the LFP has not lodged any formal complaint about irregularities relating to the normal evolution of the first or second division championships in the current season," the league said in a statement.

-League officials had met up with representatives of the state prosecutor several weeks ago as part of their efforts to prevent "any situation developing which might be outside the bounds of legality," it added.
+The statement added league officials had met up with representatives of the state prosecutor several weeks ago as part of their efforts to prevent "any situation developing which might be outside the bounds of legality".

 "As already expressed on multiple occasions the LFP is dedicated and strongly committed to the fight against competition fraud and will use all the means at its disposal to avoid it," the league added.